Brandon Lawrence; The Prodigal Son Returns

-He has a big decision in his life, where he needs to choose between two major things, and neither choice is simple.
+He has a big decision in his life this year where he needs to choose between two major things, and neither choice is simple.
 Senior Brandon Lawrence (B-Law) feels as though he has to choose between his image and his future, and this might be the hardest decision he has had to make so far in his life.

 Basketball wasn’t Lawrence’s first love.
 That was was actually football, and he was successful at football.
 After 8 years of devoting his time and hard work, he had a very bad injury and saw no hope with football anymore, but something grabbed his attention and it might have been the best thing that could’ve happened to him.